adityanairneuro/claustrum/README.md

 ## About Claustrum Classifier

 Claustrum Classifier is written in the R programming language and uses the Shiny framework for its GUI.
 It uses several packages internally including abf2, ggplot2, plotly and peakdet.
 A list of all packages can be found in [Required_Packages](Required_Packages.R).
 Extraction of cellular properties such as input resistance, action potential threshold are according to definitions in our recent paper<sup><a href="#fn2" id="ref2">2</a></sup>! and have been implemented using custom scripts.
-Classification is performed by feed-forward neural networks.
-Details of classifiers are also available in our publication.
+Classification is performed by feed-forward neural networks using the `caret` package in R. Details of classifiers are also available in our publication.

+Classifier model weights are also provided in the [Classifier_Weights]() Rdata file where it is stored as a `caret` classifier.

 ## Using Claustrum Classifier